asimojs/asimo/README.md

 -   **development**: asimo simplifies the development of _mock environment_ solutions that simulate and synchronize multiple external dependencies (e.g. _fetch()_, _localStorage_, _SSE events_, etc.).
 The mock environment can define multiple profiles that will correspond to different datasets / behaviours.
 On top of that, the mock environment code can be loaded dynamically as an asimo bundle (i.e. through a dynamic import) and won't be packaged with the rest of the application.
 Last but not least this mock environment (mockenv) can be used for unit tests, development, demos and also for full client integration tests with tools like [Playwright] - more in the [asidemo] example
 -   **application code splitting**: asimo allows to package the application into several bundles that will be downloaded on-demand, when one of its modules is required.
 This allows to improve the application startup time by optimizing the initial application load.
 Besides the application code is not aware of the bundle configuration that can be changed without any code refactoring.
+-   **dependency sharing**: asimo can be used to implement a React-like context outside a JSX environment (as React context can only exist in a DOM-related environment).
+This allows to provide losely-coupled (but still typed) dependencies through a unique context object and comes in handy to reduce the number of variables to pass to the different parts of the code base.

 Live Demos: 🚀 [sample app architecture (asidemo)][asidemo] or [google search results][results]